 Some dogs can create a wound by licking the same spot over and over.
-They can often create a lesion referred to as a lick granuloma or “acral lick dermatitis”.
-This compulsive repetitive behavior might be done out of boredom or anxiety.
+They can often create a lesion referred to as a lick granuloma or “acral lick dermatitis.”
+This compulsive, repetitive behavior might be done out of boredom or anxiety.
 For some dogs, licking can comfort them in a similar way that sucking one’s thumb can comfort a child.
 The most common area for a lick granuloma to occur is on the front legs.
 Some dogs will lay and lick the same spot on their legs for hours.

 Uncontrollable Lip Licking

-Some dogs can suffer from a seizure disorder that appears as chomping at the mouth, biting at the air or even excessive and uncontrollable lip licking.
-This is most often a “focal seizure”.
+Some dogs can suffer from a seizure disorder that appears as chomping at the mouth, biting at the air, or even excessive and uncontrollable lip licking.
+This is most often a “focal seizure.”
 Learn more about Seizures in Dogs.

-How to Stop Your Dog From Lip Licking
+How to Stop a Dog Licking Lips

 The most important thing to do if your dog is excessively licking and it is a new behavior is to determine the underlying cause.

 If your dog is licking excessively at a paw or wound, you can help to stop your dog from licking by using an e-collar.
 It is also important to understand why a pet is licking at the paw.
 Is there a wound?
 Is it infected?
 Does it hurt?
 Or is it a compulsive behavioral issue?
-But when a dog is licking its lips, an e-collar won’t work.
+But when a dog is licking their lips, an e-collar won’t work.